ELOBO5/Fake_Google/README.md

 ### Installation
 - Clone or download the repo.
-- Open terminal and navigate to lap-1-code-challenge-google-clone Folder.
+- Open terminal and navigate to lap-1-code-challenge-google-clone folder.
 - Run npm install to install dependencies.

 ### Usage